dagzk/MySQL-with-Jupyter-Notebook/README.md

 # MySQL-with-Jupyter-Notebook

 Creating a fictional company database in Jupyter Notebook using MySQL.
+Practiced AWS RDS with database.